circleci/circleci-docs/jekyll/_cci2/workflows.md

 Item two above means that a job **must** have a `filters` `tags` section to run as a part of a tag push and all its transitively dependent jobs **must** also have a `filters` `tags` section.

 Following is a very basic example for building any branch and using tags.
+The regular expression is a full match rather than a partial match.
+For example, `only: /^config-test.*/` matches any tag with the prefix `config-test-111` and `only: /^config-test/` matches all tags that match `config-test`.

 ```
 workflows: